briodan/Thermostat_scheduler/README.md

 - This integration can be installed by downloading the view_assist directory into your Home Assistant /config/custom_components directory and then restart Home Assistant.
 We have plans to make this easier through HACS but are waiting for acceptance.

 **How to use**
-- This integration will create all entities required to run the blueprint
+- This integration will create all entities required to run the blueprints
    - (TO DO) add a sample dashboard for integration entities
    - (TO DO) add a sample dashboard for Thermostat control
 - You will be prompted to setup the initial state of the integration entities during initial setup